Employment Opportunities

 Benefits

-Our benefits package includes medical, dental, vision, paid holidays, over 5 weeks paid time off, life insurance, and a matching 403(b) retirement plan.
+Our benefits package includes medical, dental, vision, paid holidays, generous paid time off, life insurance, and a matching 403(b) retirement plan.
 We invest in the growth and development of our staff with a role-based, funded learning and development plan.
-Staff are encouraged to participate in staff-led committees to identify and advance organizational initiatives.
-Peer support and weekly clinical supervision a top priority.
+We are a dog-friendly workplace.

 Compensation

-This is a full-time, Monday to Friday position with some scheduling flexibility.
-This is an on-site position with very little opportunity for remote work.
-The salary range is $52,000 to $56,000 depending on education and experience.
+This is a full-time, Monday to Friday position and the salary range is $52,000 to $56,000 depending on education and experience.
+Some evening hours may be required.

 Requirements